Administrative practice document: Permanent impairment rating guidelines for acromioplasty, repetitive strain injuries and splenectomy

 Key principles

-• People are entitled to receive benefits for injuries and illnesses that result from incidents that arise out of and in the course of employment.
+• People are entitled to receive benefits for injuries and illnesses that arise out of and in the course of employment.

-• Decision-makers will gather relevant information and weigh evidence to make adjudicative decisions.
+• Decision-makers will gather relevant information and look at evidence to make decisions about the claim.

 Introduction

-This document outlines the WSIB’s Rating Guidelines for determining the degree of PI for:
+This document explains the WSIB’s rating guidelines for determining the degree of permanent impairment for:

-• Repetitive strain injuries (RSIs) of the upper extremity (shoulder, arm, forearm, wrist and hand) and lower extremity (hip, thigh, leg, ankle and foot)
+• repetitive strain injuries (RSIs) of the upper and lower limbs (shoulder, arm, forearm, wrist, hand, hip, thigh, leg, ankle, and foot)

 Acromioplasty

-The AMA Guides do allow for a discretionary rating where the severity of the clinical findings does not correspond to the true extent of the musculoskeletal defect (pg.
-52).
-In the absence of a closer analogy for rating AC joint surgeries, the WSIB established the following rating guideline to promote consistency and fairness in the rating of surgeries to the AC joint.
+The AMA Guides do allow for a discretionary rating where the severity of the clinical findings does not correspond to the true extent of the musculoskeletal defect (page 52).
+Since there is no similar surgery for the acromioclavicular joint, we created a rating guideline to ensure we rate these surgeries consistently and fairly.

 Rating guideline